FREQUENTLY ASKED QUESTIONS

 • Absolutely!
 A better patron experience is one of the project’s key goals including ample restrooms, center aisles, and better food and beverage offerings.

 • Yes, the vision for the project is to embody full accessibility for all audiences, guided by the principles of universal design.
-With equitable, flexible, and intuitive spaces, Sarasota Performing Arts Center aims to lead in inclusive design practices, accommodating the diverse needs of audiences, artists, and learners alike.

 Every aspect of the building, from front-of-house to back-of-house spaces, will be thoughtfully designed to be fully accessible to individuals with varying physical, social, and neurological needs.
 In surpassing ADA standards, Sarasota Performing Arts Center will ensure an environment that is not only compliant but goes above and beyond, fostering a comfortable, safe, and inviting atmosphere for all who engage with it.